 Remember that the Kutschinski Award will not necessarily be presented every year.
 The Alumni Association will consider all activities about which information is provided and will honor a Chapter if that Chapter’s activities are appropriately outstanding.

-Address your questions to the Professional Networking Committee Chair, the Secretary of the Alumni Association, or to any Alumni Association officer you may know.
+Address your questions to the Alumni Association Vice President (or to any Alumni Association officer).